-State Statute/Guidance: N/A Federal Statute/Guidance: FERPA https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html
+Federal Statute/Guidance: FERPA https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html

 - For any metric where the count is less than or equal to 9, then no data will be displayed for that metric, regardless if the data is displayed as a count or percentage.

 - No redaction rules are applied to State level metrics.

 - No redaction rules are applied to any Teacher metrics at the State, District, or School level.

 - No redaction rules are applied to any Administrator metrics at the State, District, or School level.

 - No redaction rules are applied to any Financial metrics at the State, District, or School level.

 - No redaction rules are applied to any External Data Collection metrics at the State, District, or School level.

 - Redaction rules are applied to the following metrics at both the District and School level.

 - o IAR

 - Participation Rate

 - Proficiency Rate

 - Accountability Proficiency Rate

 - Student Growth Percentile ELA

 - Student Growth Percentile Math

-- o SAT
+- SAT

 - Participation Rate

 - Proficiency Rate

 - Accountability Proficiency Rate

 - o DLM

 - Participation Rate

 - Proficiency Rate

 - Accountability Proficiency Rate

 - o ISA

 - Participation Rate

 - Proficiency Rate

 - Accountability Proficiency Rate

+- Early Learning KIDS

+- Participation Rate (redaction is based on n-size of denominator/eligible count)

+- Readiness Rate (redaction is based on n-size of denominator/participation count)

-- ELA Participation Rate
+- o ELA Participation Rate

-- o ELA Proficiency Rate
+- ELA Proficiency Rate

 - Math Participation Rate

-- o Math Proficiency Rate
+- Math Proficiency Rate

 - Science Participation Rate

 - Science Proficiency Rate

-- o Eighth Graders Passing Algebra I
+- Eighth Graders Passing Algebra I

 - o 9th Grade on Track

 - College and Career Ready

 - Distinguished Scholar

 - College and Career Ready

 - Advanced Placement (AP) Exams

-- Number of AP Exams Taken by Students - Number of AP Exams Passed by Students - Number of Students Who Took One or More AP Exams - Number of Students Who Passed One or More AP Exams o CTE
+- Number of AP Exams Taken by Students

+- Number of AP Exams Passed by Students

+- Number of Students Who Took One or More AP Exams

+- Number of Students Who Passed One or More AP Exams

+- o CTE

 - Enrollment

 - Perkins Measures

 - Participant

 - Concentrator

-- o Graduation Rates
+- Graduation Rates

 - 4-year

 - 5-year

 - 6-year

-- o Student Enrollment
+- Student Enrollment

-- o Advanced Academic Program
+- Advanced Academic Program

 - Students who are Enrolled in Accelerated Placement

 - Students in Accelerated Placement Math Only

 - Students who are in an Accelerated Placement ELA Only

 - Students who are in an Accelerated Placement Multiple Subjects Only

 - Students who are in an Accelerated Placement Whole Grade Only

 - Students who are enrolled in Advanced Placement Coursework

 - Students who are enrolled in IB Coursework

 - Students who are enrolled in any course designated as Enriched or Honors

 - Students who are enrolled in any dual-credit course where college credit was earned

 - Early College Coursework Enrollment

 - Giftedness

 - Students Assessed for Giftedness

 - Students Identified as Gifted

 - Students Assessed for Giftedness Taught by Gifted-Endorsed Teacher

 - Students Identified as Gifted Taught by Gifted-Endorsed Teacher

-- o English Learner
+- English Learner

 - English Learners

 - English Language Proficiency / Exit Rate of English Learners

 - English Learners to take ACCESS

 - ACCESS Participation Rate

 - ACCESS Performance Levels

 - Long Term English Learners

 - English Learner Students by Transition Status

 - English Learner Students by Outcome Status

 - Never EL

-- o Student Attendance

-- o Student Mobility Rate

-- Chronic Absenteeism

-- Dropout Rate
+- Discipline Incident Counts

+- Within each of the groups: Gender, Race and Grade bands, rank the subgroups with incidents based on Fall Enrollment (including 0) from lowest to highest.